Gifts With Heart

 To that end, check out the great selection of craft materials at your local dollar store before heading to a pricey specialty shop.
 I saw packages of foam hearts, Valentine stickers, rhinestone hearts, tissue paper, chocolate, decorations and much more.

 Maybe Grandma would like this gift blooming with hearts.
-The ceramic pot with attached tray is about 4 ½ tall and could be put to good use for a small houseplant later.
+The ceramic pot with attached tray is about 4 ½-inches tall and could be put to good use for a small houseplant later.

 You could also use a Valentine-themed scrapbook paper to decorate the mat or let the kids go nuts with stickers.
-We spent under $5 for the materials used here.
 Add an appropriate picture and your gift is ready for wrapping.